Breast PET scanBreast positron emission tomography; PET - breast; PET - tumor imaging - breast

 Pennant M, Takwoingi Y, Pennant L, et al. A systematic review of positron emission tomography (PET) and positron emission tomography/computed tomography (PET/CT) for the diagnosis of breast cancer recurrence.
 Health Technol Assess.
 2010 Oct;14(50):1-103.

 Escalona S, Blasco JA, Reza MM, Andradas E, Gómez N. A systematic review of FDG-PET in breast cancer.
 Med Oncol.
 2010 Mar;27(1):114-29.Epub 2009 Mar 11.

-David Zieve, MD, MHA, Medical Director, A.D.A.M.
+Reviewed By: David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc. Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.